How Nurses Decipher Investments

 ⚠️Warning: It’s easy to get lost when looking inside your investments.
 There’s a lot of information in there.
 Keep it simple.
 Right now, all you want to know is if you are invested in stocks, bonds, cash, or something else.
 Forget about everything else you see right now.

 I want you to see how this calculation is completed.
-Give it a try and if it gets too confusing, put it out of your mind.
+Give it a try with your own accounts.
+If it gets too confusing, put it out of your mind.

 To calculate your stock percent, divide [total money in stocks] by [total money invested].
 Same for bonds.